 We Need to Recognize that We Are All Saints and We Are All Sinners

-We need to figure out how to deal with people who have done things in the past that we don’t approve of today.
+To create Peace for America, we need to figure out how to deal with people who have done things in the past that we don’t approve of today.

 We want to build a future that is at Peace with itself — and that gives us all the settings and the interactions that will create the right and best world for ourselves, our children, our grandchildren, and their children as they ultimately replace us as a nation and a people.